Barb-okere/APIpart2/README.md

 # APIpart2
-E-commerce Models - Django Project
+E-commerce API - Django Project
-This project defines three core models for an e-commerce system using Django: Customer, Order, and OrderItem.
+This project defines a simple e-commerce API using Django REST Framework (DRF) to manage Customers, Orders, and Order Items.

-Setting Up the Environment
+Setting Up the Environment and Running the API
-Install Python and Django:
+Install Python and Dependencies:
 Ensure you have Python (version 3.6 or later) and pip (package manager) installed on your system.
 You can download them from https://www.python.org/downloads/.
 Create Virtual Environment (Optional):
 It's recommended to create a virtual environment to isolate project dependencies.
 Use venv or virtualenv depending on your Python version: